 or trace.csv

-files capture both activity and failure information, and propagate errors forward so they can be debugged in context.
+files, as shown in the example JSON file below, capture both activity and failure information, and propagate errors forward so they can be debugged in context.

 For example: